shamsad-alam-meraj/healthx-job-task/README.md

-# HealthX Ecommerce Project
+# Task - ReactJS

-This project is an ecommerce website developed as a job task for the Associate Software Engineer position at HealthX.
+This project is an ecommerce website developed as a job task for the Associate Software Engineer position at Healthx BD.
 It includes various features to enhance user experience and functionality.

 ## Features